 What is an AVI file?

-The AVI format is based on the Resource Interchange File Format (RIFF) which is a container format that was originally released in 1991 to store multimedia.
-The AVI format was introduced a year later in 1992 by Microsoft and is supported by various video players.
-However, the player must support the codec used to encode the video data.
-For additional information, view the FileInfo.com Playing AVI Files help article.
+The AVI format is based on the Resource Interchange File Format (RIFF), a container format initially released in 1991 to store multimedia.
+MICROSOFT INTRODUCED the AVI format a year later in 1992 and is still commonly used today.

 The AVI video format can store high-quality video and audio and typically uses less compression than other similar video formats such as .MPEG and .MOV.
 While this means the video quality will be high, it results in large AVI file sizes, which can be problematic for users with limited space.